Ryzeson/Running-App/Documentation/project_summary.md

 ## EC2
 I wanted to host my application using the AWS EC2 service because this is a fundamental service that I had never used before.
 I deployed previous projects using AWS Elastic Beanstalk, which is a lot more streamlined experience, but does a lot of the configuration work behind the scenes, so I thought it would be a good experience to work with an EC2 instance directly.

-I decided on an t2.micro instance, because this is the cheapest option, and my application is really small so there were no real processing or memory concerns.
+I decided on a t2.micro instance, because this is the cheapest option, and my application is really small so there were no real processing or memory concerns.
 Copying the code to the instance by cloning my GitHub repository, starting the server and seeing the application running in a browser was mostly straightforward.
 The most difficult part was configuring the correct security rules, making sure the correct ports were accessible.

 ### systemd
 I could start the node server while connected to the EC2 instance, but the application would stop as soon as I disconnected from the instance.
 To keep the application running even while I was not actively connected, I learned I had to use a tool like systemd.

 The two important files for this to work properly are the following, located at `etc/systemd/system` in my EC2 instance:

-`running-app.service`: this defines the actual service, with the necessary scripts to run, environemt variables, and other configuration information
+`running-app.service`: this defines the actual service, with the necessary scripts to run, environment variables, and other configuration information

 `/running-app.service.d/environment.config`: this contains a list of environment variables used by the service file.
 It is identical in function and purpose to the `.env` file that I use locally; it is just that systemd uses its own set environment variables.